woelfman/cpputest/README.md

-# cpputest
+This repository contains a Meson build definition for project Cpputest.

-Meson build definitions for Cpputest
+For more information please see http://mesonbuild.com.